djmsampson/layout2/code/layout/readme.txt

 * Use panels and tabs for switching interface pages

-GUI Layout Toolbox version 2.x provides support for MATLAB Graphics version 2.
+GUI Layout Toolbox version 2.x provides support for MATLAB Graphics version

-The current version is 2.0.7.
-This is a beta version that is feature complete but may contain bugs and performance issues.
+2. The current version is 2.1.

 The developers expect to continue to provide bug fixes for GUI Layout Toolbox version 1.